-The five-year BA/MA program with the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, D.C., allows select undergraduate students to pursue an intensive program in East Asian studies, study at the Hopkins-Nanjing Center, and also obtain a master’s degree from SAIS.
+The five-year BA/MA program with the Johns Hopkins School of Advanced International Studies (SAIS) in Washington, D.C., allows select undergraduate students to pursue an intensive program in international studies and also obtain a Master of Arts in International Relations (MAIR) from SAIS.

 SAIS is a prominent and respected graduate school of international affairs, with campuses in Washington, D.C.; Bologna, Italy; and Nanjing, China.
 Today, SAIS alumni are political, business, and organizational leaders in more than 140 countries around the world—including more than 130 graduates who have served as ambassadors for their nations.

-The BA/MA program with SAIS includes three years of study at the Homewood campus and one year each of study at Hopkins-Nanjing and SAIS.
+The BA/MA program with SAIS includes three years of study at the Homewood campus and two years of study at SAIS.
 Students may not graduate from SAIS in fewer than four semesters.
-Furthermore, the BA/MA program is intended to be a consecutive five-year degree program, so admitted students cannot defer their enrollment.
+Furthermore, the BA/MA program is a consecutive five-year degree program, so admitted students cannot defer their enrollment.

-Formal participation in the program begins in what would have been the senior year of undergraduate study (year four).
-Interested students apply to spend their first year at the Nanjing campus, followed by two to three semesters at the D.C. campus.
-(Note: Students who attend Nanjing may participate in May commencement activities but will have their undergraduate degree conferred in the summer following the fourth year of study.)
+Formal attendance at SAIS begins in what would have been the senior year of undergraduate study (year four).
+East Asian Studies students proficient in Mandarin may apply to spend their first year at the Nanjing campus, followed by two to three semesters at the D.C. campus.
+(NOTE: students who attend Nanjing may participate in May commencement activities but, due to differences in the academic calendars of Homewood and the Hopkins-Nanjing Center, will have their undergraduate degree conferred in the summer following the fourth year of study.)

 Students pay SAIS tuition during their fourth and fifth years of study, although Homewood financial aid applies during their fourth year.
 Financial assistance for the fifth year is determined by SAIS and is not guaranteed.

-Students admitted to the BA/MA program may study abroad during their Homewood years on a case by case basis and should discuss their plans with the International Studies program director before submitting an application to the Office of Study Abroad.
+Students admitted to the BA/MA program may study abroad during their Homewood years on a case by case basis and should discuss their plans with Dr. Sydney Van Morgan, International Studies Program Director, before submitting an application to the Global Education Office.
+Only semester-long programs will be allowed.

-All courses taken at SAIS in the fourth year (including foreign language courses) will be listed on the undergraduate transcript with letter grades and credit.
+All courses taken at SAIS in the fourth year (including foreign language courses even though they are zero credits) will be listed on the undergraduate transcript with letter grades and credit and thereby factored into the undergraduate GPA.

 - Demonstrate strong academic performance (normally a GPA of 3.5 or above).